 Don’t overlook anyone.
 Each person has unique skills and knowledge.

 If you haven’t yet ordered Prepper’s Home Defense, you really should.
-He packs a lot of common sense info on a variety of relevant topics into a little over 200 pages.
+Jim packs a lot of common sense info on a variety of relevant topics into a little over 200 pages.
 It’s a DestinySurvival Pick.
 Order by clicking on the book’s title wherever you see it in this post.
-You’ll be taken to the Barnes & Noble page where it’s featured.
+You’ll be taken to the page where it’s featured.

 You can also check out Jim’s site at www.survivalweekly.com.